Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/Service Owner/_index.en.md

 This section of the documentation is a work in progress, and as such currently makes extensive reference to external sources, as well as describing more scenarios.
 {{% /notice %}}

-## Operation: Initialize Service OWner in Broker API
+## Operation: Initialize Service Owner in Broker API

 **Endpoint:** POST /broker/api/v1/serviceowner